Kyoto | Travel Guide

 A Zen Experience in Kyoto

-There is a Zen temple called Koshoji, located near Kuramaguchi Station, which is not a typical tourist sightseeing spot.
-There is even a signboard saying "no sightseeing" to discourage tourists from just going in to have a look around.
+There is a Zen temple in Kyoto called Koshoji, located near Kuramaguchi Station, which is not a typical tourist sightseeing spot.
+Even though tourists are discouraged from going in, it is an interesting place to visit.

 Kinkakuji was founded in 1397 as a resting villa for the third shogun of the Muromachi era, Ashikaga Yoshimitsu.
 This shogun asked his son to turn the villa into a Zen temple when he died, and so it happened.